Lemon drizzle cake

 - 2tbsp lemon juice

 - Preheat the oven to 150°C/300°F/gas mark 2.
-Lightly brush the inside of a 23cm/9 inch springform tin with a little oil and line the base with a circle of non-stick baking paper.
+Lightly brush the inside of a loaf tin with a little oil and line the base with a rectangular piece of non-stick baking paper.

 - Cream the margarine or butter and sugar together in a mixer until light and fluffy and the mixture doesn’t feel gritty.